stkent/stkent.github.io/_posts/2017-08-10-update-your-path-for-the-new-android-emulator-location.md

 ---

+{% include kramdown_definitions.md %}

-Since March 2017 (v25.3.0), the Android Emulator has been [released separately from the rest of the Android SDK tools](https://developer.android.com/studio/releases/emulator.html#25-3).
+Since March 2017 (v25.3.0), the Android Emulator has been [released separately from the rest of the Android SDK tools](https://developer.android.com/studio/releases/emulator.html#25-3){:new_tab}.
 As part of implementing this change, the `emulator` binary was ‘promoted’ from `${ANDROID_SDK_ROOT}/tools/`[^1]  to its own top-level directory, `${ANDROID_SDK_ROOT}/emulator/`.
 This relocation can cause some issues.
 I'll show you how to avoid them.

 <!--more-->

-At the time of the change, it was indicated that [old versions of Android Studio should be unaffected](https://developer.android.com/studio/releases/sdk-tools.html).
+At the time of the change, it was indicated that [old versions of Android Studio should be unaffected](https://developer.android.com/studio/releases/sdk-tools.html){:new_tab}.
 However, I recently needed to launch the emulator from the command line to test customized Android system images, and in doing so discovered some rough edges:

 {% highlight none %}
 $ ${ANDROID_SDK_ROOT}/tools/emulator -avd my-custom-avd